 Other income is from the Universal Music UK Sound Foundation to fund the cost of new Yamaha keyboards.
 The closing balance relates to the net book value of these assets.

-The All Weather Pitch relates to funds transferred from designated funds for the purchase of the capital asset.
+The All Weather Pitch relates to funds transferred from designated funds in the prior year for the purchase of the capital asset.
 The closing balance relates to the net book value of the asset concerned.